prakhar1989/hugo-blog/_posts/2014-10-19-bloom-filters-for-dummies.markdown

 #### A numerical example
 Let's do some math to corroborate our intuition above.
 If you feel the above statement is intuitive enough feel free to skip this section.

-From the example in the previous section it will be clear that a false positive arrives whenever all the positions outputted by the `k` hash functions.
+From the example in the previous section it will be clear that a false positive arrives whenever all the positions output by the `k` hash functions.
 Hence we can say that, the probability of a false positive depends on the density of `1`s in the array and the number of hash functions.
 More the number of `1s` the higher the probability of a false positive.
 Likewise, fewer the hash functions, higher the probability of a collision.

 Also, roughly we can say the following about the number of ones -